 Under California Senate Bill 743 (SB 743), signed into law September 27, 2013, local jurisdictions are required to revise their transportation impact assessment methodology.
 In doing so, localities must follow the Office of Planning and Research (OPR) proposed transportation impact analysis guidelines, pursuant to the California Environmental Quality Act (CEQA).
-Based on empirical evidence presented in OPR's January 2016 guidelines, the updated final guidelines released in November 2017, the final guidelines released in December 2018, and an independent literature review by City staff, the City concluded that establishing vehicle miles traveled (VMT) as the basis for transportation impact significance criteria for projects will reduce air emissions and greenhouse gases, promote the expansion of a multimodal transportation system, and mitigate other environmental problems relative to a vehicle delay-based transportation impact criteria.
+Based on empirical evidence presented in OPR's January 2016 guidelines, the updated final guidelines released in November 2017, the final guidelines released in December 2018, and an independent literature review by City staff, the City concluded that establishing vehicle miles traveled (VMT) as the basis for transportation impact significance criteria for projects will reduce air emissions and greenhouse gasses,